Trump is "the elephant not in the room" for potential jurors in his company's criminal trial

 On Tuesday, the answers to those questions were front and center as lawyers and prosecutors prodded those who claimed they could set aside their prior opinions.

-"Let's talk for a minute about the elephant in the room or — more accurate — the elephant not in the room," Manhattan Assistant District Attorney Joshua Steinglass said in court Tuesday.
+"Let's talk for a minute about the elephant in the room or — more accurate — the elephant not in the room," Manhattan Assistant District Attorney Joshua Steinglass said.
 "You'll notice that Donald Trump is not sitting at that table.
 That is because he's not charged with a crime here."

 He and other lawyers then spent several hours trying to determine if potential jurors could be counted on to make that distinction.